strontic/strontic.github.io/xcyclopedia/library/MicrosoftAccountTokenProvider.dll-2151CB4BDACC68F74E52BFAD57D7572F.md

 ## Possible Misuse

 *The following table contains possible examples of `MicrosoftAccountTokenProvider.dll` being misused.
-While `MicrosoftAccountTokenProvider.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `MicrosoftAccountTokenProvider.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --